FAQs - Medical Education Unit

 Intern applications must be submitted through MedCareersWA via the Postgraduate Medical Council of WA (PMCWA) centralised recruitment process.

-Path One – rural hospital internship
+Path One – Rural hospital internship

 Applicants should:

-- Indicate that you wish to undertake some/all of your internship in a rural setting
+- Indicate that you wish to undertake some/all of your internship in a rural setting.

-- Select WA Country Health Service as your first preference Primary Employing Health Service
+- Select WA Country Health Service as your first preference Primary Employing Health Service (PEHS).

-- Rank the WACHS sites from most to least preferred
+- Rank the WACHS sites from most to least preferred.

 - Upload a cover letter highlighting your experience living, studying or working in a rural area, desire to live, train and practise in country WA and where you want your WACHS internship to take your career.

-Path Two – metropolitan hospital internship with rural rotation/s
+Path Two – Metropolitan hospital internship with rural rotation/s

 Applicants should:

-- Indicate that you wish to undertake some/all of your internship in a rural setting
+- Indicate that you wish to undertake some/all of your internship in a rural setting.

-- Rank your preferred metropolitan Primary Employing Health Service
+- Rank your preferred metropolitan PEHS.

-- Upload a cover letter that includes brief details about the rural rotations you would like to undertake during your internship
+- Upload a cover letter that includes brief details about the rural rotations you would like to undertake during your internship.

-- Preference rural rotations during your employing hospital’s term allocation process
+- Preference rural rotations during your employing hospital’s term allocation process.

 I hear WACHS internships are very competitive.
 What happens if I'm not successful?